Shaadi Mein Zaroor Aana: Critical reception

 Bollywood Hungama gave the album 3 out of 5 stars and noted in its music review that, "What works for the music of Shaadi Mein Zaroor Aana is the fact that there is a constant 'sur' right through its playing time which doesn't cause a distraction.
 The sound is uniform and helps the album to play on well through its duration."
 Vipin Nair of The Hindu in his review said that the soundtrack is "entirely missable" and gave it a rating of 2.5 out of 5 stars.
+Renuka Vyavahare of The Times of India gave the movie 3 out of 5 stars and wrote "The film could have been much better than it eventually turns out to be.
+But if you don’t mind watching a modest family drama, reminiscent of the 90s, you won’t mind being privy to this emotional alliance".
+Nandini Ramnath of Scroll.in wrote "For a movie that does a better job of balancing a jilted groom’s hurt pride with the almost-bride’s professional ambitions, watch Badrinath Ki Dulhania"'.

 Release

 Shaadi Mein Zaroor Aanas first poster was released on 10 October 2017.
 The film's trailer was released in the same month.
 Shaadi Mein Zaroor Aana was theatrically released on 10 November 2017.
 In December 2017, the film was also screened at the Rashtrapati Bhawan.
 Post its release, the film was made available on Zee5.